 The dynamic of a good basketball workout is something that every trainer should know because it is the foundation for skill development.
-If the workout is not done the right way than it will cause the player’s skill development to be stunted.
+If the workout is not done the right way, it will cause the basketball player’s skill development to be stunted.

-New Material for Workouts
+New Material for Basketball Workouts

-Teach During the Workout
+Teach During the Basketball Workout

 You must work on a player’s basketball IQ along with their physical skills.
 Teach them why they are doing something a certain way and help them understand the benefits of it.
 This will help the skill translate better into a real game because they will understand why they are doing it.
 Help them to grow in their overall knowledge of the game and become smarter basketball players.